The “short on time and money” Guide to Rome by a local

 The waiters don’t speak english?
 That’s an old cliché about our hospitality.
 Let them guide you trough an amazing variety of traditional and gourmet dishes, drink a good bottle of red or white wine and end the meal with a good espresso.

 By the way, are you vegan like my wife?
 Then yes, you can still be eating like a local in Rome and go to that little trattoria!
 We’ve made you a guide on what to order in traditional restaurants in Rome when you’re vegan!

 Usually, right after the coffee the waiter brings bottles of limoncello, grappa and amaro at the table.
 It’s what we call « ammazza caffè » it helps you digest after your feast.

 Let’s get back on the road of historical Rome!

 Now, I know usually tourists wants to go to see the Vatican and the Chapelle Sistine (get your fast-track ticket here).
 Well, ok!
-You’re not far from there, just cross the river Tevere and on your right you got the beautiful Castel Sant’Angelo (a really great place to visit – get your ticket here) and on your left Via della Conciliazione that opens to Piazza San Pietro and the Vatican Museums!
+You’re not far from there, just cross the river Tevere and on your right you got the beautiful Castel Sant’Angelo (a really great place to visit – get your ticket here or even go on the Angels and Demon Official Tour!) and on your left Via della Conciliazione that opens to Piazza San Pietro and the Vatican Museums!

 Rome by night